Neutral / cushion / high arch

 The Hoka One One Huaka fits large.
 Purchasing a half size smaller than the standard running shoe size is recommended.
 The heel, midfoot, and forefoot have standard measurements that offer a snug fit.
 The Huaka is available in standard width.

-The shoe’s full ground contact design delivers a smoother heel-to-toe transition and added traction.
+The shoe’s full ground contact design delivers a smoother heel-to-toe transition and added traction on urban surfaces.
 The outsole uses a high-abrasion rubber that delivers lightweight traction and added durability on high wear areas.

 The midsole features the Full-length RMAT midsole that delivers lightweight, resilient cushioning.
 It has high rebound properties and gives optimal impact protection.
-The Early Meta-Rocker Geometry is a designed to increase running efficiency for a great running experience.
+The Early Stage Meta-Rocker Geometry is designed to increase the user's stride efficiency for a great running experience.
+In comparison, the Brooks Ghost 11, while also a neutral road shoe, makes use of a gel-based midsole foam that targets a better energy return.

 The upper of the Hoka One One Huaka uses a closed mess that prevents debris from entering the shoe without affecting breathability and comfort.
 The no-sew construction offers a seamless design that keeps foot free from irritation and blisters.
 The shoe uses the Hoka Race-Lace System for easy-on and easy-off of laces.
 This quick-lacing design also secures the feet comfortably.